Patater/modern-cmake/chapters/packages/ROOT.md

 ROOT is a C++ Toolkit for High Energy Physics.
 It is huge.
 There are really a lot of ways to use it in CMake, though many/most of the examples you'll find are probably wrong.
 Here's my recommendation.

+Most importantly, there are lots of improvements in CMake in more recent versions of ROOT - try to use 6.14+!

 ## Finding ROOT

-ROOT supports config file discovery, so you can just do:
+ROOT 6.10+ supports config file discovery, so you can just do:

 [import:'find_package', lang:'cmake'](../../examples/root-simple/CMakeLists.txt)

 to attempt to find ROOT.
 If you don't have your paths set up, you can pass `-DROOT_DIR=$ROOTSYS/cmake` to find ROOT.
-(But, really, you should source `thisroot.sh`)
+(But, really, you should source `thisroot.sh`).

 ## The too-simple way

-ROOT [provaides a utility](https://root.cern.ch/how/integrate-root-my-project-cmake) to set up a ROOT project, which you can activate using `include("${ROOT_USE_FILE}")`.
+ROOT [provides a utility](https://root.cern.ch/how/integrate-root-my-project-cmake) to set up a ROOT project, which you can activate using `include("${ROOT_USE_FILE}")`.
 This will automatically make ugly directory level and global variables for you.
 It will save you a little time setting up, and will waste massive amounts of time later if you try to do anything tricky.
 As long as you aren't making a library, it's probably fine for simple scripts.
 Includes and flags are set globally, but you'll still need to link to `${ROOT_LIBRARIES}` yourself, along with possibly `ROOT_EXE_LINKER_FLAGS` (You will have to `separate_arguments` first before linking or you will get an error if there are multiple flags, like on macOS).

 Here's what it would look like: